Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 4. speech development.

-2. mastering various ways of solving the tasks;
+2. mastering various ways of solving assigned problems;

-3. the ability to anticipate the result, based on their past experience;
+3. the ability to anticipate the outcome based on one’s past experience;

-4. search for various means to achieve the goal.
+4. searching for different means to achieve the goal.

-The second stage is developing, it is typical for children 5-6 years old who already have experience in a variety of joint activities can coordinate actions, help each other.
-The child is less likely to turn to an adult with requests, more actively organizes joint activities with peers.
+The second stage is developmental, it is typical for children 5-6 years old who already have experience in a variety of joint activities, can coordinate actions and provide assistance to each other.
+The child is less likely to turn to adults with requests and is more actively organizing joint activities with peers.

 Third stage-creative, it is typical for children 6-7 years old.
-It is very important for an adult at this stage to develop and support the creative activity of children, to create conditions for children to independently determine the purpose and content of the upcoming activity, to choose ways to work on a project and to organize it.
+At this stage, it is very important for an adult to develop and support the creative activity of children, to create conditions for children to independently determine the purpose and content of the upcoming activity, to choose ways to work on a project and the opportunity to organize it.

 Senior preschool age.

-2. develop special ways of orientation - experimentation and modeling;
+2. develop special methods of orientation - experimentation and modeling;

 3. to form generalized methods of mental work and means of building one’s own cognitive activity;